-A Senior Partner at Victory Park Capital Advisors, LLC joined the board of directors of the Company upon closing of the Business Combination.
-For more information about the VPC Financing Agreement, refer to Note 10, Debt Facility.
+A Senior Partner at Victory Park Capital Advisors, LLC, an affiliate of Victory Park Management, LLC which is the provider of the Debt Facility, joined the board of directors of the Company upon closing of the Business Combination.
+For more information about the Debt Facility, refer to Note 10, Debt Facility.